Genre: Realistic Fic / Romance

 She knows her mom can’t find out—she wouldn’t approve.
 She’d much rather Caymen hang out with the local rocker who hasn’t been raised by money.
 But just when Xander’s attention and loyalty are about to convince Caymen that being rich isn’t a character flaw, she finds out that money is a much bigger part of their relationship than she’d ever realized.
 And that Xander’s not the only one she should’ve been worried about.

-I've been highly anticipating this book ever since I read Kasie West's debut, Pivot Point, in February.
-Sadly, this book didn't live up to my expectations.
+West's debut, Pivot Point, in February.
+Sadly, this book didn't live up

 THE CHARACTERS:

-As for Xander, I liked his character.
-It was fun to see his character evolve from the first scene we saw him in the book, where he just seemed like a snotty rich guy.
+character evolve from the first scene we saw him in the book, where he just

 THE PLOT:

 The plot was full of cliches, and I found it pretty predictable.
 On the plus side, there were some fresh ideas that made the story worth reading.
-I liked how Kasie West wrapped up the story, but the beginning was uneventful and boring.
-The plotline in the middle was okay since that's when the story finally began to pick up, but I'd say the last 50-or-so pages were the best.
+I liked how Kasie West wrapped up the story, but the beginning was

 I also liked how Caymen lived and worked at a doll store - something I don't see very often and I liked that!
 It gave the story something interesting while the overused rich-boy poor-girl storyline was playing out.